CentaurusInfra/arktos/docs/design-proposals/arch/arktos_scale_out.md

 Notice:

 * API gateway is only for control plane requests.
-It doesn't server data plane traffic.
+It doesn't serve data plane traffic.
 * Internal clients (such as system admins and SREs) are able to connect to tenant partitions and resource managers directly.

 Like most existing API gateways, Arktos API gateway perform duties like authentication, authorizing, request dispatching, auditing, rate limiting, etc.

-On the API gateway side, a mapping (tenant name <---> Partition ID) is stored in an etcd cluster.
+On the API gateway side, a mapping (tenant name <---> Partition ID) is stored within an etcd cluster.

-Assume the average tenant name length is 64 bytes and tenant ID is represented as a 4-byte int.
+Assuming the average tenant name length is 64 bytes and tenant ID is represented as a 4-byte int.
 For 1 million tenants and 1000 partitions, the required storage size is about 1M * (64+4) = 68M.
 If we use tenant ID (GUID) in the request URL, the map size will be reduced to around 20M (1M * (16+4)).

-This size of map can easily be fully loaded into the memory of each API gateway instance, and maintained as a hash map in the memory.
+The size of map can easily be fully loaded into the memory of each API gateway instance, and maintained as a hash map in the memory.
 So that we can do an O(1) hash lookup for each incoming request.

 Any map entry changes will be synched to all API gateway instances via list/watch mechanism.